LordKnish/UASA-v1/README.md

 - Ability to detect if a stream goes down and switch to an alternate :soon:

-- Add more towns :wavy_dash:
+- Towns additions:
+  - Kyiv ✔️
   - Kyiviy Rih :wavy_dash:
   - Dnipro :soon: